-Did you know that the conclusions are the parts of your blog posts where your readers take most actions?
+Did you know that the conclusions are where your readers take action most?
 Yes, and it makes sense.

 After all, in most cases, the reader wants to understand the topic as a whole before signing up for your email list or buying whatever you’re selling.

 Writing compelling blog post conclusions isn’t rocket science.
 And despite that, I see a lot of bloggers omitting them entirely.
 There’s nothing wrong with saying, “Hope you liked it!
 See you next time!” at the end of your blog post.
 It’s better than ending your article abruptly.
 But there are better ways to wrap up your blog posts.